Inspection Reports for

 Findings

-The survey found the most serious deficiencies to be at 'F' level, indicating no harm with potential for more than minimal harm but not immediate jeopardy.
-A plan of correction was required and remedies including denial of payments and possible termination of provider agreement were recommended if substantial compliance was not achieved.
+The survey found the most serious deficiencies at an 'F' level, indicating no harm but with potential for more than minimal harm that is not immediate jeopardy.
+A plan of correction was required and remedies including denial of payments and possible termination of provider agreement were recommended if substantial compliance is not achieved.

 Deficiencies (1)

-Deficiencies cited at 'F' level indicating no harm with potential for more than minimal harm but not immediate jeopardy.
+The facility was cited with deficiencies at an 'F' level under the Life Safety Code survey, indicating no harm but potential for more than minimal harm without immediate jeopardy.

 Inspection Report